Germany Magdeburg Christmas market attacker: What we know so far

 The Magdeburg police department said in a statement on Sunday that the suspect has been placed in investigative detention on the suspicion of five counts of murder and multiple counts of attempted murder and grievous bodily harm.

-Here’s what we know about what happened and who the suspect is:
+Here’s what we know about the suspect:

 Who is the suspect?